createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-11-04
+🗓️ 2025-11-05
-💬 "Stay committed to your decisions, but stay flexible in your approach." — Tony Robbins
+💬 "All our talents increase in the using, and every faculty, both good and bad, strengthen by exercise." — Anne Brontë
 <!--END_SECTION:quote-->